Services

 Operating vs holding splits

-• Separate entities for operations (hotel management, rental management, development activity) and pure asset holding
+Separate entities for operations (hotel management, rental management, development activity) and pure asset holding.
+Important for hospitality, development, student housing and similar sectors.

-We are not real estate agents and we don’t sell “off-plan units”.
-We design the ownership and holding architecturearound whatever properties and markets you decide to target.
+Note: We are not real estate agents and we don’t sell “off-plan units”.
+We design the ownership and holding architecture around whatever properties and markets you decide to target.

 1. From “accidental landlord” to structured property portfolio

-• Plan the migration: refinancing, transfers, documentation and timing to minimise friction and tax
+• Plan the migration: refinancing, transfers, and timing to minimise friction and tax.

 2. International “Plan B” property base

-• Integrate the property into your wider tax residency and exit plan (avoid creating an unexpected tax residence)
+• Integrate the property into your wider tax residency and exit plan.

-• Plan for use vs rental: lifestyle use, short-term rental, long-term leasing or mixed models
+• Plan for use vs rental: lifestyle use, short-term rental, or long-term leasing.

 3. Yield-focused income portfolio

-• Design a bankable financial and governance model if you later want to bring in lenders or investors
+• Design a bankable financial and governance model for future lenders or investors.

 4. Opportunistic / value-add and development plays

-• Plan exit routes: sell to funds, institutional buyers, REITs or retain for income in a different entity
+• Plan exit routes: sell to funds, institutional buyers, REITs or retain for income.

 5. Family property platform

-• Consolidate ownership into a coherent family holding structure, rather than scattered personal and company ownerships
+• Consolidate ownership into a coherent family holding structure.

-• Design governance: who decides what, who signs, how distributions and reinvestment decisions are made
+• Design governance: who decides what, who signs, and how distributions are made.

-• Integrate with education, lifestyle and succession decisions (which children live where, who inherits what, and under which rules)
+• Integrate with education, lifestyle and succession decisions for heirs.

 Step 1 - Portfolio & objectives diagnostic